dhirsch1138/cc65_devcontainer_1/README.md

 Follow the instructions on https://code.visualstudio.com/docs/devcontainers/containers#getstarted-articles.
 But basically you need: docker, vscode, and the dev container extension.

 ## That's all great, how do get this dev container on my machine?
-Two ways:
-* Use this dev container: All it does is pull down and apply cc65 development Dev Container template I created.
+As you have probably noticed, there isn't much in this repo anymore.
+I moved it all into a template to its use case (you using it to code your own projects, in your own repos) easier.

+I can offer two ways to use this:
+* **RECOMMENDED**: Use the VS Code task (F1) "Dev Containers: New Dev Container".
+  * When prompted for the container, type in "ghcr.io/dhirsch1138/cc65_template/cc65_buildrules" without the quotes.
+I encourage you to check out this repo before doing so, as you will be prompted to trust this container (as it'll be running code).
+* I shared this repo first, so I tried to leave a shell here that loads the new template.
 Once this dev container is opened, it'll pull down the template https://github.com/dhirsch1138/cc65_template automatically.
 You'll be prompted to rebuild the container, say yes.
 If you aren't prompted you can invoke a rebuild using the VS Code task (F1) "Dec Containers: Rebuild Container".
   * If you want everything in a container (including your source code) to keep stuff nice and tidy use the VS Code task (F1) "Dev Containers: Clone Repository in Container Volume".
 Provide this repo.
   * If you want the code easily accessible outside the container use the native VS Code task (F1) "Git: Clone".
 Provide this repo and open the folder after cloning.
 VS Code will notice it is a dev container and prompt you to connect.
   * Any other method.
 Just get this repo's contents in a folder and open it as a Dev Container in VS Code.
-* Another option is to avoid this specific repo, and use the cc65 development Dev Container directly.
-Use the VS Code task (F1) "Dev Containers: New Dev Container".
-  * When prompted for the container, type in "ghcr.io/dhirsch1138/cc65_template/cc65_buildrules" without the quotes.
-I encourage you to check out this repo before doing so, as you will be prompted to trust this container (as it'll be running code).
-This template is here: https://github.com/dhirsch1138/cc65_template

-**Recommended**: Use this folder structure to create your own git repo if you'd like to track your changes.
+**Recommended**: Use your own repo to track your changes and push them somewhere outside of the container.
+I don't know how permenant docker containers are, I wouldn't trust a lot of work to one without having it backed up.

 # Coding in the Dev Container
 ## I'm in the dev container, now what?